porzucek/umamisavvy.com/_posts/2015-10-19-kyoto-day-one.md

 ![ramen](https://lh3.googleusercontent.com/-IQPnQTp4sBk/ViVv0Bo7AzI/AAAAAAAAVFM/Laz_YZMl0bY/s800-Ic42/20151019_144405.jpg)

-The best thing is that you don't really need to talk to anyone!
+From the tourist perspective the best thing is that you don't really need to talk to anyone!
 You pay in a vending machine before the entrance, then you specify your order in writing and the food is served in a way that you can't even see a face of a cook/waiter.